 Probably the most significant change of all, though, is the reputation that the Montana Ace Team gained during those change-filled years.
 They’ve become known and to this day are still known, as the finest team of hardware professionals and the most caring people in retail, not just in Missoula, but anywhere in the country.
 In fact, in 1998 Missoula Ace Hardware was presented with the very highest award, Ace Hardware's President's Cup Award, which recognizes the very best Ace Hardware store in the entire Ace chain of over 5,200 stores!

 Back in 1993 we made a trip to Missoula, Montana to learn the reason why this was all too good to be true.
-Almost twenty three years later and we’re still looking for the reason why this is all too good to be true.
+Almost twenty five years later and we’re still looking for the reason why this is all too good to be true.

 We thank the wonderful people of the communities of Missoula, Ronan, Polson, Kalispell and all of western Montana for their amazing support and we pledge to always do our very best to help you solve all your home repair and home improvement needs to the very best of our ability, and have fun doing it!